lix2ng/c3bt/README.md

 ###Add
-Adding an user object in C3BT is like in CBT: fist step is to lookup the new object; compare the result with the new object to get their crit-bit number.
+Adding an user object in C3BT is like in CBT: fist step is to lookup the new object, compare the result with the new object to get their crit-bit number.
 Second step is to find a position along the path as the insertion point.
 The second step should guarantee "cbit" is in ascending order from top to down.